AbuSuudy/AZ-204/AZ-204/6) Identity Platform/Notes.md

 ![DefaultAzureCredential using Excludes properties](https://learn.microsoft.com/en-us/dotnet/azure/sdk/media/mermaidjs/default-azure-credential-excludes.svg)

-The more configuration you put into the advantages dimmish of ease of use.
+The more configuration you put into the advantages diminish of ease of use.
 So better solution would be to use *ChainedTokenCredential* which  act as a empty chain to which you add credentials to suit your app's needs.

 ```c#
 clientBuilder.UseCredential(new ChainedTokenCredential(